a place for all

 The Cornwall Park Trust Board is closely monitoring any developments around Covid-19.
-We are currently at Alert Level 3 – please see government alert level details here.
+We are currently at Alert Level 3 – please see the official alert level details here.

-Cornwall Park remains open to the public for you to enjoy, walk your dog and spend quality time, however the park, including Puriri Drive is closed to motor vehicles.
-Should you enter the park on foot or by bicycle you need to observe the Ministry of Health and New Zealand Government guidelines regarding social distancing and keep at least 2 meters from other users whilst in the park.
-Cornwall Park is a lovely big park so please take the opportunity to discover new areas.
+Cornwall Park remains open to the public for you to enjoy, walk your dog and spend quality time, however the park is closed to motor vehicles.
+Should you enter the park on foot or by bicycle you need to observe the Ministry of Health and New Zealand Government guidelines regarding social distancing and keep at least 2m from other users while in the park.
+Cornwall Park is a lovely big park so please take this opportunity to discover new areas.

 While our building is closed, you can still visit us online.
-Stay in touch with us on our website and we’ll keep you informed.
-Connect with us on our social media channels where we will continue to bring you stories and images of the park.
+We’ll keep you informed via our website and social media channels.
+Connect with us on our Facebook and Instagram pages where we will continue to bring you stories and images of the park.